NotCameron/LARK-Project/README.md

 To start the game please type "cd game" then enter, followed by "cat Scroll" and another enter.
 The game will guide you from there.

-The end objective of the game is to kill the final boss.
+The objective of the game is to kill the final boss.